Zen: Emptiness and negative dialectic

-Zen masters and texts took great pains to avoid the reification of doctrinal concepts and terms, including important terms like buddha-nature and enlightenment.
+Zen masters and texts took great pains to avoid the reification of doctrinal concepts and terms, including important terms like Buddha-nature and enlightenment.
 This is because Zen affirms the Mahayana view of emptiness, which states that all phenomena lack a fixed and independent essence (svabhava).
 To avoid any reification which grasps at essences, Zen sources often make use of a negative dialectic influenced by Madhyamaka philosophy.
 As Kasulis writes, since all things are empty, "the Zen student must learn not to think of linguistic distinctions as always referring to ontically distinct realities."
 Indeed, all doctrines, distinctions, and words are relative and deceptive in some way, and thus they must be transcended.
-This apophatic element of Zen teaching is sometimes described as Mu (無, Ch: wú, "no"), which appears in the famous Zhaozhou's Dog koan: A monk asked, "Does a dog have a Buddha-nature or not?"; The master said, "Not [wú]!".
+This apophatic element of Zen teaching is sometimes described as Mu (無), which appears in the famous Zhaozhou's Dog koan: A monk asked, "Does a dog have a Buddha-nature or not?"; The master said, "Not!".

 Zen teachings also often include a seemingly paradoxical use of both negation and affirmation.
 (Note: Compare Mazu's "Mind is Buddha" versus "No mind, no Buddha": "When Ch'an Master Fa-ch'ang of Ta-mei Mountain went to see the Patriarch for the first time, he asked, "What is Buddha?"

 The Patriarch replied, "Mind is Buddha."
 [On hearing this] Fa-ch'ang had great awakening.

 Later, he went to live on Ta-mei Mountain.
 When the Patriarch heard that he was residing on the mountain, he sent one of his monks to go there and ask Fa-ch'ang, "What did the Venerable obtain when he saw Ma-tsu, so that he has come to live on this mountain?"